DataBiosphere/toil/README.md

 Which in this case uses the parasol batch system, and INFO level logging and where foo is the file to sort and bar/toil is the location of a directory (which should not already exist) from which the batch will be managed.
 Details of the toil options are described below; the stats option is used to gather statistics about the jobs in a run.

 The script will return a zero exit value if the toil system is successfully able to run to completion, else it will create an exception.
-If the script fails because a batchjob failed then the log file information of the batchjob will be reported to std error.
+If the script fails because a job failed then the log file information of the job will be reported to std error.
 The toil directory (here 'bar/toil') is not automatically deleted regardless of success or failure, and contains a record of the jobs run, which can be enquired about using the **toilStatus** command. e.g.

 <code>[]$toilStatus bar/toil --verbose</code>